 Understanding Our New License Fee Changes

-LDWF is implementing a new fee structure for hunting and fishing licenses and boat registrations.
+LDWF has implemented a new fee structure for hunting and fishing licenses and boat registrations.
 The new fee structure streamlines the old process, reducing the number of licenses required for hunters and anglers.
 These changes will provide the agency with a more stable source of revenue, which is crucial to our ability to provide programs and services to the people of Louisiana.

 Details of the new fee structure, which was approved during the 2021 legislative session, are below.

 Digital Recreational Hunting and Fishing Licenses are now available on LA Wallet!

 Changes go into effect June 1, 2022.

 Recreational licenses purchased on or after June 1, 2022, will be valid for 365 days from the date of purchase.
 These licenses will no longer follow the July 1-June 30 year.